Sat, April 14

 This is an exciting time for us, but, we will miss being a part of the Grosse Pointe League.
-We have a deep appreciation to Tom and to all of the Grosse Pointe LWV members for mentoring us and helping us along the way.
+We have a deep appreciation to President Tom Wells and to all of the Grosse Pointe LWV members for mentoring us and helping us along the way.
 Thank you all for being there and for answering so many questions on a great number of issues!

 We meet at 7 PM on the fourth Thursday of the month (previously we met on Mondays) at the Mt.
 Clemens Library, 150 Cass Avenue, (48043)